kavia-common/asteroid-dodge-game-172091-172100/asteroid_dodger_frontend/README.md

 # Asteroid Dodger Frontend (Ocean Professional)

-This app now integrates Supabase email/password authentication and a serverless leaderboard.
+This app integrates Supabase email/password authentication and a serverless leaderboard.

+Important: Sound removed
+- Per requirements, all audio functionality has been removed.
+There is no SoundManager, no mute toggle, and no audio initialization/unlock logic.
+Gameplay and visuals are unaffected.

-## New Features
+## Features

 - Email/password auth (Supabase)
 - Protected gameplay route (requires login)